clux/facemaulers/sunlesscitadel/level2.md

 ## Asharaldon shrine
 Play up Asharaldon - and maybe let them cleric their way to it with a Religion check.
 Grant them a blessing: charisma check bonus still.

+HE GLOWS AND REVERBS WITH SUCCESSFUL ILLUMINATION
+THEN HE PERSUADES THE PARTY TO CAST FIRE ON THE STATUE BUBLAN DOES SO.

+STATUE LIGHTS UP ON FIRE.
+EYES LIGHT UP.
+RASPUTIN'S EYES LIGHT UP.

+he's possessed by Asharaldon?
+he gets some clerical powers?
+fire breath?

 ## 51 Library
 Book in draconic.
 About Asharaldon.
 Ancient Blue Dragon of ages past.
 "Talks about human sacrifices kept Asharaldon happy and gave the mages the powers to build the citadel."